photo/documentation/docs/faq/PhotoManagement.markdown

 ## How do I add a photo to an album?
 You can add a photo to an album by hovering over the photo in your gallery and pinning it.
 Then select Batch Edit and Add to Album.
 Select the album you want to add the photo to and save.

+## How do I set a cover photo for an album?
+Visit an album from your album page and hover over the photo you want as your album cover.
+Click the album button to set that photo as the album cover.

 ## How do I delete an album?
 Hover over the album you want to delete in the albums page and click the trash can.
 Confirm that you want to delete the album.
 The photos in that album are still safe.